rootstrap/blog/content/testing/load_test_series/load_tests_1.md

 loyalty program.

 The client tells us that he expects to have 500.000 monthly users by the end of the month.
-From that user mass he expects that 65% are annonymus users that redeem coupons occasionally and the other 35% will be returning users.
+From that user mass he expects that 65% are anonymus users that redeem coupons occasionally and the other 35% will be returning users.
 We also know that 30% of the users will register in the royality program after the discount is redeemed.